E3245/WotC_Gameplay_Misc_WeaponGunsmith/WotC_Gameplay_Misc_WeaponGunsmith/ReadMe.txt

      [*]Untested Rifle Grip support.
 	 [*]Weapons created with this mod cannot fully utilize Iridar's Weapon Skin Replacer or XSkin system.
 No way around this.
 	 [*]Upgrading weapons to Magnetic or Beam tiers do not carry over customization. v1.002 fixes this bug.
+	 [*]Any mod that overrides UIArmory_MainMenu will cause the button to not appear.
 [/list]
 [h1]-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.[/h1]
 [h1][b]COMPATIBILITY[/b][/h1]